hemu0407/Weather-app/README.md

 ### Instructions for Usage:
 1. Replace the placeholder URL in the **Live Demo** section with the correct GitHub Pages link after you upload the app.
-2. Replace `your-github-username` with your actual GitHub username.
+2. Replace `hemu0407` with your actual GitHub username.
 3. Make sure to insert your **OpenWeatherMap API Key** in the `app.js` file before deploying or testing the app.

 This `README.md` will help guide anyone who visits your repository to understand the project and how to use it.